-Japanese miso is, a savory, salty paste usually made with fermented soybeans or rice and barley.
+Japanese miso is a savory, salty paste usually made with fermented soybeans or rice and barley.
 Rich in protein and nutrients, and utterly delicious, a little tub of miso is quite a useful ingredient to have on hand.

 To make, you just mix miso, some sake and soy sauce into a marinade, coat the fillets, and let the salmon marinate while working on the rest of the meal.
 The fish cooks under the broiler in 10 minutes or less.

 Miso Glazed Salmon

 Red miso is stronger tasting than white miso.
 You can use either, but if using white miso, you may want to use a little more than if using red miso.

-- 2 Tbsp sake
+2 tablespoon sake

-- 2 teaspoons soy sauce
+2 teaspoons soy sauce

-- 4 6-ounce skinless salmon fillets
+4 (6-ounce) skinless salmon fillets

 Mix the miso, sake, soy sauce, and sugar in a small bowl.
 Adjust proportions to taste.